Rafael-Fontes-Baptista/web-currency-converter-app/README.md

 # The Project

-**Web Currency Converter** is a small but fun web application to develop.
+**Web Currency Converter** is a small and nice web application to develop.
 As a user, you can convert currencies with a real-time rate updated by the ExchangeRate-API (https://app.exchangerate-api.com/).

 All conversions can be done both ways, converting **from base** currency **to target** currency as well as **in reverse way**.
 Also, conversions are done automatically when the user selects the two criterias needed to make a conversion.